Zain-10/HOmies/README.md

 To create a profile, click the "Create Account" button on the login page.
 Fill out the form and click "Submit".
 Once you have created a profile, you need to log in and redirected to your profile page.

 To log in,enter your email address and password and click "Submit".
-Once you have logged in, you will be redirected to your profile page.
+Once you have logged in, you will be redirected to your profile page and the session will be stored in cookies for some minutes.

 To add a friend, click the "Add Friend" button on the Pick Your Friend section.
-The profile will be added to your friend list
+The profile will be added to your friend list.

 To see the number of mutual friends click one profile card.